globalwordnet/schemas/index.md

 * `target_direction`: A relation between two concepts where concept A is the place where the action or event expressed by concept B leads to.

                 <SynsetRelation relType="hypernym" target="example-en-10162692-n"/>

+You may also indicate the words and the order in the synset.
+This should match the lexical entries

+                <Member>grandfather</Member>
+                <Member>paternal grandfather</Member>
             </Synset>

 If you wish to define a new concept call the concept "in" (ILI New).
 If there is